Pricing

 What it costs, and why it's structured this way.

 Flat fees for the planning work.
-Most clients begin in one of two lanes: retirement-transition planning or business-owner strategy.
+Most clients begin through tax-smart retirement planning or financial planning for business owners.
+Roth conversion and retirement tax-window questions are usually part of the retirement planning work.
 A transparent assets-under-management fee applies if you continue into ongoing advisory.

 Why planning comes first.

-Every important financial decision eventually touches another one.
+Every important financial decision eventually creates side effects.
 A tax move affects the investments.
 A retirement date changes the estate plan.
 A business decision changes personal cash flow.
 Trying to manage any single piece without understanding the rest is where good intentions go sideways.

 So I don't start by managing money.
-I start by building the plan.
-The Keystone Method is a structured six-month engagement that maps the whole picture together.
-Once the plan is real, everything else calibrates to it.
+I start by understanding the whole picture.
+The Keystone Method is a structured six-month engagement where we map it together, and plenty gets implemented along the way.
+Once the full picture is understood, I can truly act as a fiduciary of it.

 Keystone Method™ Fees